Title: Self-Portrait Poem (2016) by Zack Edge

 Artist: Amy Redmond

-Created as part of the 2015 Seattle Children’s Hospital Broadside Project, this print was designed and letterpress printed from handset metal type.
-The poem’s imagery welcomed the opportunity to play with collograph and pressure printing techniques that incorporated fishing line, painter’s tape, and a hole puncher.
+Created as part of the 2016 Seattle Children’s Hospital Broadside Project, this print was designed & letterpress printed from handset metal and wood type.
+The poem, by patient Zack Edge, inspired the imagery and expressive typography; the cloud was created using pressure printing techniques with the underside of wood type.
+Printed using a Colt’s Armory platen press.

 Amada Press is the private letterpress studio of Seattle visual artist and designer Amy Redmond.
 The main focus of her work is on handset typography using metal and wood type.
 Amy offers letterpress classes for beginning and advanced students through Partners in Print and teaches typography at the School of Visual Concepts.
 Her professional design work can be viewed on AmyRedmond.com.